ncalteen/actions-docker-training/Exercises/05-Create-Manual-Job.md

    git checkout -b manual
    ```

-2. Create a file named `.github/workflows/manual.yml` with the following
+2. In the `.github/workflows/` directory, create a file named `manual.yml` with
-   contents
+   the following contents

    > **:warning: NOTE:** This job is primarily used for manual triggers.